-The assistant to the Head of Office will primarily be a support in the efficient running of the Head’s office, providing excellent service, diary and inbox management, arranging meetings, events, travels and managing office systems.
-She/he will coordinate the internal and external relations and the activities related to the operational tasks of the Head of Office.
-In addition, the assistant to the Head of Office will provide high-level business support in order to help achieve Plan International’s vision and mission.
+The assistant to the Head of Office will primarily support in the efficient running of her office, providing excellent service, diary and inbox management, arranging meetings, events, travel and managing office systems.

-- To manage communications from and to the Head of Office, demonstrating an appropriate level of authority and regard for confidentiality,
+- To manage communications from and to the HoO, demonstrating an appropriate level of authority and regard for confidentiality;

-- Management of the Head of Office’s agenda and inbox including responding to emails/drafting responses on behalf of the HoO, information requests, booking meetings, organising travels, etc.,
+- Management of the HoO’s agenda and inbox including responding to emails/drafting responses on behalf of the HoO with appropriate high standards and in line with Plan International branding;

 - To act as a main point of contact for the HoO for many high value stakeholders and maintain exemplary service at all times,